alexspin/Model-Selection-Optimizer/README.md

 To add a new model or change routing, see the "Adding a new model" section in [INSTALL.md](INSTALL.md).

+Try the test script in the root directory to see it route.

 Plugin behavior (thresholds, logging, fallback model, strategy weights) is configured in your `openclaw.json` under `plugins.entries.smart-router.config`.
 See [INSTALL.md](INSTALL.md) for the full options table.

 ## Requirements